 You can learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
 There are more than 135 merit badges, and any Boy Scout or Varsity Scout, or any qualified Venturer or Sea Scout may earn any of these at any time.
 Click here for Merit Badge Requirements.

 The merit badge counselor is a key player in the Boy Scout advancement program.
 Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communications)—as a merit badge counselor, you can play a vital role in stirring a young person’s curiosity about that particular topic.
 By serving as a merit badge counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.

 Merit Badge Challenge is available to all registered Boy Scouts.
 This popular event improves advancement for all attending troops/crews and provides our youth the opportunity to explore vocations and new hobbies.

 Each Scout has the opportunity to earn up to three merit badges.
 Emphasis is placed on those merit badges that lend themselves to an indoor or wintertime activity such as Chemistry, Law, Computers, Communication, and Citizenship badges.

 Are you interested in volunteering in your district of the Dan Beard Council?
-Learn more about the District Advancement Chairman position by clicking here.
+Learn more about the District Advancement Chairman position by clicking here or the button below.

 The objective of the District Advancement Chairman is to give leadership to the District Advancement Committee to monitor and deliver the Scouting advancement program throughout the Dan Beard Council.
 This is accomplished by providing training, promoting advancement, implementing policies and procedures, and giving leadership to those involved with the advancement process.